pangolindex/exchange-contracts/contracts/staking-positions/README.md

 marketplaces from executing `transferFrom()` function of NFTs to process the trade.
 So if a seller tries to frontrun a buyer by withdrawing the staked balance from the NFT position, the transaction will revert.

+`PangolinStakingPositions` is written for specifically for PNG, which has a total supply of `230_000_000e18`, and reverts on failed transactions.

 ### `PangoChef`